 Lieutenant Colonel Sydney Rowland Savill DSO MC TD went to Wellington in 1905.
 He was in the Wellesley then called Pearson’s after its Tutor.
 He was a dormitory prefect and a Sergeant in the Corps.
+He was a member of the family that gives its name to the well known chartered surveying and agency business.

 He became a stockbroker in the City, and was commissioned in the 16th London Regiment, the Queen’s Westminsters, on the strength of his Wellington OTC service in 1911.